getlantern/geneva-cli/README.md

 - x64/WinDivert64.sys
 - x64/WinDivert.dll

-Rename the x86 dll to WinDivert32.dll
-Rename the x64 dll to WinDivert64.dll
+Rename the x86 dll to WinDivert32.dll and the x64 dll to WinDivert64.dll.

 `go build`